 Same Workout, Different Day

 If you found a great three-mile loop in your neighborhood, running it for a few weeks can help running become a habit.
 The problem lies with continually doing the same running workout.
 Your muscles will quickly adapt to the demands you're placing on them, which is a surefire way to hit a weight-loss plateau.
-Avoid this issue by mixing up your running workouts: include speed intervals, hills, long runs, short runs, and run on different surfaces and in new places to keep your muscles guessing and continuously strengthening.
+Avoid this issue by mixing up your running workouts: include speed intervals, hills, long runs, and short runs, and run on different surfaces and in new places to keep your muscles guessing and continuously strengthening.
 Check out these four training techniques that will challenge your run.
 As mentioned earlier, it's also important not to make running your sole source of exercise.
 Include other forms of cardio as well as strength training since muscle mass burns more calories and speeds up your metabolism.

 It's Not Just About the Scale